Home Buying #Mortgage Basics

 To understand how the stress test is applied, consider the following example:

 You’ve been approved for a mortgage with an interest rate of 4.79%.
-According to the stress test rules, you must demonstrate that you can manage payments at an interest rate of 6.79%, as it’s higher than the current benchmark rate of 5.25%.
+According to the stress test rules, you must demonstrate that you can manage payments at an interest rate of 6.79% since it is higher than the current benchmark rate of 5.25%.

 Now, if interest rates fell and you were offered a rate of 3.19%, you would need to demonstrate you can manage payments at the benchmark rate of 5.25% since that rate is higher than the rate offered plus 2% (3.19% + 2% = 5.19%).